Publication Ethics and Publication Malpractice Statement

-The publication of the article in the CSIT Journal, is an important building block in the development of a coherent and respected knowledge network.
-This is a direct reflection of the quality of the work of the authors and the institutions that support them.
-The reviewed articles support and embody scientific methods.
-Articles that have been reviewed will support and realize scientific methods.
-It is therefore important to agree on the standards of ethical conduct expected for all parties involved in the act of publishing: authors, journal editors, peer reviewers, publishers and the public.
+The publication of an article in a peer-reviewed IAIC International Conference Series (IICS), is an essential building block in the development of a coherent and respected network of knowledge.
+It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+Peer-reviewed articles support and embody the scientific method.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.

-The Indonesian Association on Informatics and Computing (IAIC Publishing) as publisher of this Journal takes the duty of trust at all stages of publishing very seriously and we acknowledge ethical and other responsibilities.
-We are committed that advertising, reprinting or other commercial revenues do not impact or influence editorial decisions.
-In addition, CSIT Journal and the Editorial Board will assist in communication with journals and/or other publishers where this is useful and necessary.
+Indonesian Association on Informatics and Computing (IAIC Publishing) as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+In addition, IAIC and Editorial Board of IAIC International Conference Series (IICS) will assist in communications with other journals and/or publishers where this is useful and necessary.

 Disclosure and conflicts of interest

 Unpublished materials disclosed in a submitted manuscript must not be used by any of the editorial board members and reviewers in their own research.